Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Some particular innovations of interest to facilitate the development of decentralised applications:

-* **Decentralised Data Objects** (DOs) - A system of data types and structures enabling efficient and secure replication of data across the Convex network, and supporting the implementation of the CVM.
+* **Decentralised Data Values (DDVs)**  - A system of data types and structures enabling efficient and secure replication of data across the Convex network, and supporting the implementation of the CVM.
 The CVM works with a wide variety of data types enabling construction of powerful applications with optimised performance.
-* **Convex Lisp** - A powerful language where CVM code is itself expressed as Decentralised Data Objects.
+* **Convex Lisp** - A powerful language where CVM code is itself expressed as Decentralised Data Values.
 The compiler itself executes on-chain - giving developers and Actors the power to construct, compile and deploy new actors on-chain without external tools.
 This enables systems of on-chain MetaActors - actors who can autonomously create and manage other actors.
 * **Scheduled Execution** - The protocol allows for deterministic execution of Actor code at any future point in time.
 This allows for more advanced, time-based processes to be implemented on chain (without such a feature, smart contracts would need external systems and events to trigger execution at specific times, such as the Ethereum Alarm Clock )
 * **Execution Worlds** - Each account on the network (external user or Actor) is granted a secure, scriptable code execution environment with its own database.
 This enables highly interactive use of the CVM by advanced users.

 ### Storage System

-Convex implemented a novel storage scheme, specifically designed to support the requirements of Convex DOs.
+Convex implemented a novel storage scheme, specifically designed to support the requirements of Convex DDVs.
 Key features of this system include:

 * **Content addressable storage (CAS)** - The key for every value in the database is the cryptographic hash of its encoding.
 * **Smart References** - references to data that can be lazily loaded and verified, allowing just a small required subset of data to be accessed on demand.
-* **Transparent Persistence** - Decentralised Data Objects used in Convex (such as the CVM state) are stored in a virtual database which may be much larger than main memory.
+* **Transparent Persistence** - Decentralised Data Values used in Convex (such as the CVM state) are stored in a virtual database which may be much larger than main memory.
 This opens up interesting opportunities for future scalability and sophisticated Actors capable of working with large databases.
 * **Novelty Detection** - The design of the storage system enables Convex to detect *novel* information when it is written to storage.
 This is important to reduce bandwidth requirements: only novel information will typically need to be broadcast to the Peer network.
 * **Proofed Persistence** - Certain proofs relating the the validation of data are persisted along with the data itself.
 This is an important optimisation: Entire large data structures can be verified in O(1) time by checking the cached proof.